kevcodez/intheloop-functions/README.md

 This repository contains Firebase functions for API endpoints and scheduled functions.

+The Firebase functions will likely be migrated to a Kotlin backend.
+As for persistence, [Supabase](https://supabase.io) is used - which is PostgreSQL based.

 ### Blog posts

 A blog *may* have a RSS feed url.